r0227n/flutter_whisper_kit/README.md

 This repository is organized as a monorepo containing the following packages:

-- **flutter_whisperkit**: The main package that provides a platform-agnostic API for using WhisperKit in Flutter applications.
+- **flutter_whisper_kit**: The main package that provides a platform-agnostic API for using WhisperKit in Flutter applications.
 - **flutter_whisper_kit_apple**: The platform implementation for Apple devices (iOS and macOS).

 ## Features